lubkoKuzenko/Front-End-Architecture-Document/Scrum_Events/scrum_events.md

 `Product Backlog refinement` is the act of adding detail, estimates, and order to items in the Product Backlog.

 - `Space`: online meeting (Teams), all people need to be there
-- `Time`: 1-2 hours, occurs between sprints, officially can be 10% of sprint time
+- `Time`: 1-2 hours (2 week sprint), occurs between sprints, officially can be 10% of sprint time
 - `Eventfulness`
     - Evaluate a story for clarity, size and feasibility
     - Learn what’s coming up in the next sprint